znes/angus-scenarios/documentation/scenario-description.md

 their prominent nature, these scenarios constitute import visions for the future European energy system.
 Another important project in the Eurpean context are the EUCO scenarios.
 Their data has been used as input data for the TNYDP2018.
-Thus, in the ANGUSII project the focus will be given to the TNYDP2018 scenarios for modelling the electrical neigbouring countries of Germany in the mid-term future.
+Thus, in the ANGUS project the focus will be given to the TNYDP2018 scenarios for modelling the electrical neigbouring countries of Germany in the mid-term future.